andreytim/jafar/README.md

 JAFAR
 =====

-**There's nothing really useful here so far.
-So if you're looking for a solution for the some problem then feel free to just pass by and come back in a couple of months.**
+**Important note:** There's nothing really useful here so far.
+So if you're looking for the solution or things like that then feel free to just pass by.
+And come back in a couple of months.

 The name is an acronym from Just Another Framework of Algorithmic Reminiscences.